edenmitzafon/Finance/README.md

 ## Roadmap
 #### For this project, I implemented the following:

-1. `register` - Allows a user to register for an account and log in.
+1. `register` - Allows a user to register for an account.
 The username and the hashed password are submitted via Flask and stored in a SQL database.
 ![project-screenshot1]
 The password is validated against several criteria including: